guimeato/guimeato/README.md

 ## 💰 Crypto Dashboard

-A responsive cryptocurrency dashboard built with React and TypeScript using the CoinGecko API.
+A responsive cryptocurrency dashboard built with Vite and JavaScript using the CoinGecko API.

 ### Features